|Copyright 2011 ACE-DHH Chad E. Smith & Sherry Ernsberger, Webmasters

 much like speech pathologists, from school to school providing consultation and

 individual services.
-In addition, Deaf Educators working in public schools serve as
+In addition, Deaf Educators working in public schools serving as

-resource room teachers, providing academic support for children mainstreamed into
+resource room teachers, providing academic support for children who are included in

-program with a large enrollment of deaf and hard of hearing students, Deaf
+program with a large enrollment of d/Deaf and hard of hearing students, Deaf

 Educators teach self-contained classes similar to other teachers in the public school